saklain10/food-sharing/README.md

   Add, edit, and delete food listings.
 See expiration time and location.

 - 📍 **Browse Available Donations**
-  Easily view all available food, filtered by category, expiry, or distance.
+  Easily view all available food, filtered by category, expiry.

 - 📦 **Request and Track Pickups**
-  Users can request available food and view pickup statuses in real-time.
+  Users can request available food and view pickup status.

 - 🌐 **Responsive & Accessible UI**
   Mobile-first responsive design with intuitive navigation.